What is hypopituitarism?

 The pituitary gland is responsible for releasing:

-Adrenocoricotropic hormone (ACTH), which stimulates the adrenal glands to produce cortisol and other hormones to help your body deal with stress.
+- Adrenocoricotropichormone (ACTH).This stimulates the adrenal glands to produce cortisol and other hormones to help your body deal with stress.

-Anti-diuretic hormone, which controls urine production.
+- Anti-diuretic hormone.This controls urine

-Prolactin, which controls the development of breasts and the production of breast milk in women.
+- This controls the development of breasts and the production of breast milk in women.